Aazim10/IBM-Data-Science/README.md

 # IBM-Data-Science
-Assignments for the IBM Data Science Course on Coursera.
+Assignments for the IBM Data Science Professional Certificate on Coursera.